luisestebanconsulting/toy_robot_simulator/README.md

 #### Table

-A Table creates a flat square limited environment.
+A Table creates a flat rectangular limited environment.
 The default size is 5 units x 5 units.

 ```Ruby
 table = Table.new